mrpbennett/home-ops/README.md

 ## 📖 Overview

 This is a mono repository for my home infrastructure and Kubernetes cluster.
-I try to adhere to Infrastructure as Code (IaC) and GitOps practices using tools like [Ansible](https://www.ansible.com/), [Terraform](https://www.terraform.io/), [Kubernetes](https://kubernetes.io/), [ArgoCD](https://argoproj.github.io/cd/) and [GitHub Actions](https://github.com/features/actions).
+I try to adhere to Infrastructure as Code (IaC) and GitOps practices using tools like [Ansible](https://www.ansible.com/), [Terraform](https://www.terraform.io/), [Kubernetes](https://kubernetes.io/), [ArgoCD](https://argoproj.github.io/cd/), [Renovate](https://github.com/renovatebot/renovate) and [GitHub Actions](https://github.com/features/actions).

-## The purpose here is to learn Kubernetes, while practicing GitOps
+## The purpose here is to learn Kubernetes, while practising GitOps

 ## ⛵ Kubernetes